 The City Network will reach every neighbourhood in the city, and enable everybody to enjoy direct active travel routes to a range of destinations.
 Health professionals recommend children and young people get at least 60 minutes of vigorous activity every day, and adults at least 20-30 minutes.
-Any increased activity provides individual health benefits including reduced risk of coronary heart disease, stroke, cancer, obesity and type 2 diabetes, improved musculoskeletal health and mental wellbeing; the prevalence of these issues in Glasgow is well established.
+Any increased activity provides individual health benefits including reduced risk environments for all to enjoy the benefits of active of coronary heart disease, stroke, cancer, obesity and type 2 diabetes, improved musculoskeletal health and mental wellbeing; the prevalence of these issues in Glasgow is well established.
 In 2011 over 46,000 Glasgow residents were active commuters; even with that relatively low level of participation in active travel, the economic benefit of reduced mortality was estimated to be £136 million.